 “No, I’m afraid not.
+The JV game isn’t at Wilson, it’s an away game.
 Phil told me that students in Wilson’s video class always take videos of the varsity games.
 They have a staff of four students that are on the field and focus on the team and how they’re playing the game.
 Their video is used by the varsity football coaching staff.
 Phil won’t be on the field; he’ll be in the press box, so his view of the game will be from that position.”

 “Will he be able to get closeups of our team from way up there?”

 “Let me see.
 He sent me this email because I’d never remember all the details.
-He says that his camera has interchangeable lenses and the standard lens is 18mm wide angle to 200mm telephoto.
-He said that should let him take a views that will range from the full width of the field to closeups of individual players anywhere on the field.
+He says that his camera has interchangeable lenses and the standard lens is a zoom lens that’s 18 millimeters wide angle to 200 millimeters telephoto.
+He said that should let him take views that will range from the full width of the field to closeups of individual players anywhere on the field.
 He’ll bring another zoom lens that will let him get closer if it’s needed.
 He said it depends on where he’ll be in the press box.
 When he returns home he’ll do a professional edit and send a copy to us and to the school on Blu-ray disks.”

 “That sounds fantastic,” I said.
 “I assume they’re not coming because of my first football game.
 Is this their vacation?”

 “No, Phil is going to a conference in San Francisco, so Betty decided she’d take some time off and come along to see us.
 I’ve arranged to get Friday through Monday off at the hospital so I’ll have time to visit with them.”

 “Unfortunately I won’t be able to take any time off,” Dad said.
 “I’ll watch the video on the weekend.”